Skip to main content

 1. EVERYBODY HATES CHRIS

-Chiefs defensive tackle Chris Jones is a five-time All-Pro, and he's every bit as dominating as his 6-feet-6, 310-pound frame suggests.
-Of course, it'd be nice if the Saints had Pro Bowl center Erik McCoy available to help fend off Jones, but Shane Lemieux held his own at center last week and Landon Young worked well at right guard in place of Cesar Ruiz.
-Lemieux, Young, left guard Lucas Patrick and tackles Taliese Fuaga and Trevor Penning will need a great plan to keep quarterback Derek Carr clean and effective, because Jones will not exclusively line up in one place.
+Chiefs defensive tackle Chris Jones is a five-time All-Pro, and he's every bit as dominating as his 6-foot-6, 310-pound frame suggests.
+Of course, it'd be nice if the Saints had Pro Bowl center Erik McCoy available to help fend off Jones, and now his replacement, Shane Lemieux, has been ruled out with an ankle injury, setting it up for newcomer Connor McGovern to start.
+McGovern, Landon Young, left guard Lucas Patrick (who didn't practice Friday or Saturday) and tackles Taliese Fuaga and Trevor Penning will need a great plan to keep quarterback Derek Carr clean and effective, because Jones will not exclusively line up in one place.
 He can, and has, singularly wrecked offensive game plans so holding him at bay is Priority 1.

 2. CHUNK IT UP